 The court then turned to claims for extra-contractual damages under federal law.
 The appellate court relied on prior case law finding that damages for mental and emotional distress, punitive damages and attorney fees were not available for arbitrary denial of coverage because they were not authorized by Congress.
 Although the court pointed to an opinion that denied extra-contractual damages based on contract theories, the court found no reason that such reasoning would not also apply to tort claims like bad faith.
 The court also reasoned that claims for extra-contractual damages were not a direct loss from flooding but an indirect financial claim arising from the insurer’s handling of the claim.

-While an experienced Florida insurance coverage attorney can assist with any type of coverage dispute, flood insurance coverage disputes are even more complicated because of the unavailability of bad faith remedies under state law.
+While an experienced insurance coverage attorney can assist with any type of coverage dispute, flood insurance coverage disputes are even more complicated because of the unavailability of bad faith remedies under state law.